statamic/v2-docs/content/collections/kb/running-above-webroot.md

 By default it is `./statamic` (meaning the same directory level), and in our example, we'd update it to `../statamic` (meaning _up_ one level).

-If you have moved the `please` file, you will need to adjust it in the same fashion.

 ### Everything else

 Now that the folders have been moved, you'll need to tell Statamic where they are.